Grace Ibingira: Rivalry with Obote

 In early 1966 a banker leaked the financial records of Idi Amin, a soldier in the Ugandan army who had close ties with Prime Minister Obote.
 The documents implicated Amin in illicit gold trafficking along the Democratic Republic of the Congo border.
 A motion tabled in Parliament charged Amin with corruption and accused Obote of being complicit in his actions.
 The UPC resolved to reject it.
 However, on 4 February, while Obote was away from Kampala, the capital, Ibingira convinced the cabinet to recognise the complaint.
 When Obote returned eleven days later, he was unable to dissuade his ministers from proceeding with an investigation.
 The cabinet attempted to convene on 22 February to appoint a commission of inquiry into the matter, but Obote had the police interrupt the meeting and place Ibingira and four other ministers under arrest.
 They were transferred to Karamoja as per a colonial law that allowed for the detention and removal of "undesirable" persons.
 Ibingira and the ministers petitioned the courts for a writ of habeas corpus.
 A Uganda High Court judge found the detention legal and denied the petition, but the East African Court of Appeal ruled that the relevant law violated a Ugandan citizen's constitutional right to freedom of movement and ordered a writ of habeas corpus to be granted.
 Ibingira and his colleagues were immediately rearrested outside the court in Baganda under the colonial Emergency Regulations and the government passed the Deportation Act to cover its actions.
 Ibingira and the other ministers filed a new suit, but in a hearing the court affirmed the legality of the new law.

 Post-Obote career

 On 25 January 1971 Amin launched a military coup, ousting Obote and seizing power.
-He released Ibingira along with 54 other political prisoners and appointed him Ambassador and Permanent Representative to the United Nations.
+He released Ibingira along with 54 other political prisoners three days later and appointed him Uganda's Ambassador and Permanent Representative to the United Nations.
 Ibingira later went into exile.
 When a Tanzanian invasion threatened the Ugandan regime, he promoted Yusuf Lule as a potential successor to Amin.
 Ibingira attended the Moshi Conference in March 1979 where Ugandan exiles elected Lule to succeed Amin once he was deposed.
 Lule appointed Ibingira Minister of Information on 7 June 1979.
 His addition to the cabinet particularly upset the National Consultative Committee.
 On 19 June Lule removed Ibingira from his cabinet and made him Ambassador to the UN.

 In 1980 Ibingira published a book, entitled, African Upheavals since Independence.
 He died in December 1995.